 However, the premise of all this lies in that there is a DVD ripper capable of converting a DVD to a hard disk.
 WinX DVD Ripper Platinum is honored to own this ability.
-It enables users to digitize both home-made DVDs and commercially copy-protected DVDs to MP4 (H.264/HEVC), MOV, MKV, ISO image, MEPG2 etc., or directly to iPhone, iPad, computer, Apple TV, Plex, PS4 etc. With the support of hardware acceleration, high quality engine and compress engine, you can even get a digital copy of DVD with 80% smaller size, 1:1 quality ratio within 5 minutes.
+It enables users to digitize both home-made DVDs and commercially copy-protected DVDs to MP4 (H.264/HEVC), MOV, MKV, ISO image, MPEG2 etc., or directly to iPhone, iPad, computer, game consoles, Plex etc. With the support of hardware acceleration, high quality engine and compress engine, you can even get a digital copy of DVD with 80% smaller size, 1:1 quality ratio within 5 minutes.

 What you may interested in: Creative DVD Storage Ideas for Small Spaces